-Our newest designer Jessica from Bramble Workshop is at it again with another gorgeous paper mache project that you can incorporate into your home decor (be sure to check out these paper mache cacti if you missed them!).
+Our guest designer Jessica from Bramble Workshop is at it again with another gorgeous paper mache project that you can incorporate into your home decor (be sure to check out these paper mache cacti if you missed them!).
 Today’s project is a set of paper mache animal heads with a woodland theme.
 We’re calling these adorable animal heads our cruelty-free taxidermy.
 And we promise they are much more fun to make than real taxidermy too!
 These cute characters are a great way to add a bit of whimsy to a room, and because you are making them yourself you can easily do some customizing with designs or color palettes.
 Follow our tutorial below, or let this technique inspire you to make your own creations!
 You can find the tutorial for the crepe paper wildflower wreath here!

 - Low Temperature Hot Glue Gun